 Download here: Transmission

-An excellent cross-platform uTorrent replacement, with plugin support and remote access
+An excellent cross-platform uTorrent replacement, with plugin support

 You're spoilt for choice when it comes to the platforms supported by Deluge.
 As well as Windows and Mac editions, there are also version available for all the major Linux distros – you can even download the source code if you feel like getting your hands dirty.